Taste Bologna Food Awards 2017: Albania, Alheira in Porto and Cuscus

 He used to approach me for breakfast during a week in the Sicilian island of Favignana, to get some bread and cuddles.

 That's how I met Rosaria.
 She's not a nonna, she doesn't have children but looks like that.
-Cosy and warm, like only the women of the south of Italy can be, she opened her house (and her kitchen) to a stranger neighbour.
+Cozy and warm, as only the women of the south of Italy can be, she opened her house (and her kitchen) to a stranger neighbor.

 On my last day on the island, she woke up early, bought different kinds of fresh fish (scorpionfish, grouper, tub gurnard) from the fisherman and then started to prepare cuscus.